8 Best Impact Drivers of 2026

 Cons

-DEWALT ATOMIC DCF809B 20V MAX Compact Brushless Impact Driver — Budget Pick
+DEWALT DCF840B 20V MAX Brushless Impact Driver — Budget Pick

-The DCF809B is the impact driver I tell new homeowners to buy as their first impact driver.
-It checks every box that matters at a price that consistently sits under a hundred dollars: brushless motor (which is the right answer in 2026), 1,700 in-lbs of torque (enough for every realistic homeowner task), compact 5.1-inch head (fits in cabinet boxes and between studs), and full DEWALT 20V MAX battery compatibility.
-If you already own a DEWALT cordless drill on the 20V MAX platform, this is a hundred-dollar upgrade that doubles what your shop can do.
+The DCF840B is the current compact brushless successor to the discontinued DCF809B, and it is the impact driver I now tell new homeowners to buy as their first driver.
+It checks every box that matters at the lowest bare-tool price in this roundup: a brushless motor (the right answer in 2026), a full 1,700 in-lb of torque (enough for structural screws and lag bolts, not just cabinet hardware), a compact 5.1-inch head that fits in cabinet boxes and framing cavities, and full DEWALT 20V MAX battery compatibility.
+If you already own a DEWALT cordless drill on the 20V MAX platform, this is the lowest-cost way to double what your shop can do.

-On a kitchen renovation last fall I used the DCF809B for the entire cabinet install — face frame screws, hinge installation, drawer slide hardware, toe-kick fasteners, and crown molding pin nails (driving 18-gauge brads with a hex-shank adapter).
-The compact head fit inside every upper cabinet without forcing me to switch to a hand screwdriver, and the 1,700 in-lbs torque ceiling never came up because cabinet work simply does not demand peak torque.
+On a kitchen renovation last fall I ran a driver just like this for an entire cabinet install — face frame screws, hinge installation, drawer slide hardware, toe-kick fasteners, and structural blocking.
+The 5.1-inch head fit inside every upper cabinet without forcing me to switch to a hand screwdriver, and the compact body slid between studs at 16-inch on-center and up into overhead framing cavities where a full-size driver simply will not reach.
+The 3-LED work light with its 20-second delay kept the tip lit between trigger pulls, which matters when you are working inside a dark cabinet box.

 The honest limitation is the single variable-speed trigger.
-There is no precision mode, no self-tapping mode, no electronic assist.
-You manage torque with your finger, which works fine on pre-drilled cabinet hardware but takes a careful touch on raw face-frame screws to avoid stripping.
+There is no precision mode, no self-tapping mode, no electronic assist — you manage torque with your finger, which works fine on pre-drilled cabinet hardware but takes a careful touch on raw face-frame screws to avoid stripping.
 For homeowner work, this is rarely a problem.
-For finish carpentry that demands precision drive on stained or veneered surfaces, step up to the DCF845B with Precision Drive.
+For finish carpentry that demands precision drive on stained or veneered surfaces, step up to the DCF845B with Precision Drive or the Makita XDT19Z with Assist Mode.

 The compatibility with the 20V MAX battery system is the long-term advantage that makes this driver worth more than its sticker price.
 Every battery you buy for this driver runs your future DEWALT circular saw, reciprocating saw, and oscillating tool.
-That ecosystem leverage is what separates a smart impact driver purchase from an impulse buy.
+That ecosystem leverage is what separates a smart impact driver purchase from an impulse buy — and because the DCF840B is a bare tool, an existing DEWALT owner pays for nothing but the driver itself.

 by DEWALT